vvilimek/yang-cbor/draft-ietf-core-sid.md

 For purposes of exposition, line breaks have been introduced below in some JSON strings that represent overly long identifiers.

+History of this example '.sid' file.
+The first version (`"sid-file-version": "0"`) was created during drafting of the {{RFC7317}}.
+At that time, the module did not include
+`"/ietf-system:set-current-datetime/input/current-datetime"`.
+The second version (`"sid-file-version": "1"`) added the mentioned `set-current-datetime` RPC node with the `current-datetime` input leaf.
+Both of the these versions did not assign SID to all items in the module.
+The third version (`"sid-file-version": "2"`) is inlined below and fixes the assignment issues.
+This iterative evolution show-case the stability expected of YANG SID assignments.

 <!-- /^ *[^" ]+"/ -->